-The current trend is to use a wireless keyboard and mouse, but still, there are a lot of systems using the USB ports.
-The keyboard can be simple with only basic functions or a real machine with a lot of buttons worthy of Star Trek.
+The current trend is to use a wireless keyboard and mouse, but many systems are still using USB ports.
+The keyboard can be simple with only essential functions or a real machine with a lot of buttons worthy of Star Trek.
 Today the most known are optical (uses a small camera to detect motion and provide a much better movement).

 For those who doesn’t even consider to use an operating system based on Linux, I advise you to think again.
-Yes, there are many options to be developed for Linux, but the same it’s true for Windows too.
-Linux interface has become comparable to that of Windows (for example, try the Ubuntu distribution on ubuntu.com).
+Yes, there are many options to be developed for Linux.
+Still, it’s right for the Windows Linux interface has become comparable to that of Windows (for example, try the Ubuntu distribution on ubuntu.com).

 Windows XP is the best selling operating system.
 Most applications were built mostly for it, drivers for the components have been written, so on…If you can, use Windows XP, but soon will be out for sale.
 But do not forget to update it often.
 Being the most purchased system, it’s the most attacked too.
 And he has his own problems, some even serious.
 Remember to buy an antivirus, spyware and use a firewall.
 Windows Vista is a step forward regarding security features including more and better than XP.
 It’s cool as design but also eats a lot of resources.
 Unfortunately for Microsoft, Vista, which was supposed to be a replacement for XP failed in its goal to make its users happy.